monyhar/monyhar/monyhar/docs/infra/new_builder.md

 ## Chromium configuration

-Lastly, you need to configure a variety of things in the chromium repo.
+Lastly, you need to configure a variety of things in the monyhar repo.
 It's generally ok to land all of them in a single CL.

 ### LUCI services

-LUCI services used by chromium are configured in [//infra/config][6].
+LUCI services used by monyhar are configured in [//infra/config][6].

 The configuration is written in Starlark and used to generate Protobuf files which are also checked in to the repo.